 - Identify key influencers and decision makers at your target company or within your target industry.
 Who is it that makes things happen?
 This can be done through following public social media accounts (twitter, LinkedIn etc) and by talking to people in your network and at events (remember to be of service).

-Your networking doesn’t have to happen downtown Toronto – if you are targeting companies in Milton or Collingwood, the same applies.
+Your networking doesn’t have to happen downtown Toronto or with big corporations – if you are targeting start-ups in Milton or Collingwood, the same applies.
 Attend your local Chamber events, or professional women’s networking events.
 The principles remain the same.

 This leads us in nicely into Mary’s next steps LISTEN FOR CUES.
 The key is to listen for an opportunity on which you can build on.
 As your contact describes their issue or challenge dig a bit deeper, pose questions so that you can really understand what it is that they need to solve this problem.